-Before I go into how to polish a pontoon boat, I thought I would share some of the tools that I use when cleaning my boat.
-After a couple of years of polishing and cleaning, these are my favorite products:
+Before I went into how to polish a pontoon boat, I thought I would share some of the tools I use to clean my boat.
+After a couple of years of polishing and cleaning, these are my favorite products.

 If you are looking for a cheap and affordable cleanser, Star Brite 87764 Ultimate Aluminum Cleaner with Foaming Sprayer will do the trick!

 I was a little hesitant at first; however, after reading some reviews, I gave it a shot.
 Now, this product is my go-to when cleaning my pontoon boat.
 I will say you might need a bit of elbow grease to get the job done.